 31 Use Creatine

-Creatine is one of the best sports supplements on the market and the most effective when it comes to increase strength and power.
-The interesting part is, creatine is not only very effective for increasing strength, it has also been shown to significantly increase the effectiveness of anti-depressants for treating depression.
+Creatine is one of the best sports supplements on the market and the most effective when it comes to increasing strength and power.
+The interesting part is, creatine is not only very effective for increasing strength, but it has also been shown to significantly increase the effectiveness of antidepressants for treating depression.
 It also enhances brain function and memory and it has been shown to increase testosterone levels in athletes according to a 4-year study.
 This study also found it increased testosterone by 56% in rugby players.
 Creatine is something even non-athletes might want to consider with all those benefits.

 Related: Top 5 Creatine Supplements